Marine Conservation Volunteer Program in Belize

 When you apply for this project, please specify whether you are Open Water Dive Certified, or whether you will be taking the Open Water Dive certification in Belize.
 If you wish to take additional dive certification courses on the project, please also specify this on your application.

-Dive equipment is available for hire for an additional CA$36 per week, which is paid directly to the local team in-country.
-Please note, this excludes mask with snorkel, booties, wetsuits (long or short, 3mm minimum), and dive fins, which volunteers must bring themselves.
+Dive equipment is available for hire for an additional CA$35 per week, which is paid directly to the local team in-country.
+Please note, this excludes masks with snorkel, booties, wetsuits (long or short, 3mm minimum), and dive fins, which volunteers must bring themselves.

 Academic course credit